fzyzcjy/flutter_convenient_test/README.md

 Flaky is flaky, and we are aware of it.
 It is neither failed nor success, so you will not be alarmed by false positives, and not completely ignore it.

 [TODO screenshot: Several tests, one failed, one flaky, one success]

-### Being interactive

-Want to temporarily play with the app interactively, but Flutter's test mechanism enforces that you cannot interact with it?

-Just click `Interactive Mode` button, and within a second you are ready to go.

 ### Simpler and shorter code